-As benefit claims can be complicated it is always our advice that you contact Ashtons Legal specialist asbestos team to advise what benefit you and your partner are in receipt of before making any applications.
+As benefit claims can be complicated, it is always our advice that you contact the Ashtons Legal specialist asbestos team to advise what benefit you and your partner are in receipt of before making any applications.

 We can help you if you have any questions about the benefits available and what you are entitled to, or need assistance in making a claim, please get in touch with one of our asbestos team who will be more than happy to help.